 If you are in the U.S. with an F-1 student visa and have married a citizen of the United States, you are eligible to file for a U.S. green card.
 The procedure for doing this is called Adjustment of Status (AOS).
 Using this procedure, you can file all your paperwork with U.S. Citizenship and Immigration Services (USCIS) and attend your interview in the United States.

-Under the law, you're expected to file the appropriate forms before your permitted stay under your F-1 student visa expires, usually 60 days after finishing the degree or any authorized period of Optional Practical Training (OPT).
+Under the law, you're expected to file the appropriate forms with USCIS before your permitted stay under your F-1 student visa expires, which is usually 60 days after finishing the degree or any authorized period of Optional Practical Training (OPT).
 (See Can You Stay in the U.S. Legally While in Between Visas?)

 Violating the terms of your F-1 visa, for example by working off campus without authorization, can also render it void, in which case you'd be expected to leave the U.S. right away.

-However, even if your permitted stay has expired, the fact that you entered legally and are marrying a U.S. citizen allows you to apply for adjustment of status.
+Even if your permitted stay has expired, the fact that you entered the United States legally and are marrying a U.S. citizen allows you to apply for adjustment of status.
 The overstay becomes almost irrelevant (unless the immigration authorities happen to arrest you before you submit your green card application, in which case you'd be placed into removal proceedings).

 (It's a lower risk for students than others, since USCIS or an immigration judge would have had to rule that you were in the U.S. unlawfully to trigger the counting of your unlawful time, but we wanted to alert you to this risk.)